s4t7/tailwings/docs.md

 $ flyctl secrets set HS=[Your server here]
 Secrets are staged for the first deployment
 ```
-- the HS part is optional btw
+- the HS part is optional by the way.
+The default server is the tailscale control server.

 #### 10. Set autoapprovers for Exitnode (optional)